scrapy/scrapy/docs/experimental/topics/newitem/index.rst

    ScrapedItem({'headline': 'Headline', 'content': 'Content', 'published': '2009-07-08'})

-Or you can use your own class to represent items, just be sure it inherits from :class:`~scrapy.item.ScrapedItem`.
+Or you can use your own class to represent items, just be sure it inherits from :class:`ScrapedItem`.

 .. _topics-newitem-index-item:

 More advanced items
 ===================

-.. class:: scrapy.contrib_exp.newitem.Item
+.. currentmodule:: scrapy.contrib_exp.newitem

-Scrapy provides :class:`~scrapy.contrib_exp.newitem.Item` (a subclass of :class:`~scrapy.item.ScrapedItem`) that works like a form with fields to store the item's data.
+Scrapy provides :class:`Item` (a subclass of :class:`~scrapy.item.ScrapedItem`) that works like a form with fields to store the item's data.

 To use this items you first define the item's fields as class attributes::